x-jeff/DeepLearning_Code_Demo/README.md

 	* Initializing parameters
 	* Calculating the cost function and its gradient
 	* Using an optimization algorithm (gradient descent)
-2. Gather all three functions above into a main model function, in the right order.
+2. Gather all three functions above into a main model function, in the right order

 ## 【[Demo2](https://github.com/x-jeff/DeepLearning_Code_Demo/tree/master/Demo2)】